-The value proposition to focus on essential things.
+The value proposition is to focus on essential things.

-Value Proposition maps the central aspects of a product or service: what it is, how it will be used and who it is for.
-Value proposition allows UX designers to create consensus around look and feel of the product.
+Value Proposition maps the central aspects of a product or service: what it is, how it will be used, and who it is for.
+Value proposition allows UX designers to create consensus around the look and feel of the product.

 Product strategy to lay a foundation